Gay couples in the Bible? When gay people read the Bible, we see gay couples that heterosexuals miss.

-Nongay Christians dispute that any of these Bible celebrities were gay.
-However, it seems unlikely that in a book like the Bible, which covers four thousand years of human history, that there would be absolutely no gay people.
+Non-gay Christians dispute that any of these Bible celebrities were gay.
+However, it seems unlikely that in a book like the Bible, which covers four thousand years of human history, there would be absolutely no gay people.
 Even the most vocal anti-gay Christians cannot prove that assertion.
 In any case, let’s look at what some view as the most famous gay couple in scripture and see if the Bible gives additional insight.

+Rembrandt painted this around 1660.
+The painting is in St. Petersburg, Russia, at the Hermitage Museum.
 Some art historians believe this painting depicts King David and his son Absalom being reconciled, not Jonathan and David.

 “Saul and Jonathan were lovely and pleasant in their lives, and in their death they were not divided: they were swifter than eagles, they were stronger than lions.
 Ye daughters of Israel, weep over Saul, who clothed you in scarlet, with other delights, who put on ornaments of gold upon your apparel.

+after David killed Goliath, by Gottfried Bernhard Goz, 1708-1774.
 Do David’s unambiguous words about Jonathan support or deny the view that there are no gay couples in the Bible?

 "Gay couples in the Bible?
 He couldn’t possibly mean that, could he?"

 Think about it.
 Jonathan could not have maintained a fifteen year, intimate relationship or visited David in his wilderness stronghold without willing cooperation from his and Saul’s soldiers, who covered for him, and from David’s soldiers, who insured Jonathan’s access to David.

+is as public as their covenant of love, 1 Samuel 18:3, and a covenant of the LORD, 1 Samuel 20:8, 17.
 Jonathan and David were the celebrity superstars of their day.
 Every action in battle, every word uttered in public, was subject matter for discussion.
 At the time David writes and sings this Psalm for Jonathan, he is married to at least three wives.

 “my brother [‘ach] Jonathan [given by Jehovah]: very [meod] pleasant [na’em] hast thou been unto me: thy love [ahabah] to me was wonderful [pala’], passing the love [ahabah] of women [ishshah].”
-II Samuel 1:26.
+2 Samuel 1:26.

 We gain fascinating insight into David’s love for Jonathan from the words used in the Hebrew text.

 The Hebrew word for love is ahabah.
-It conveys the idea of romantic, sexual desire.
-The Hebrew word for wonderful is pala’ which conveys a sense of wondrous, surpassing, beyond one’s power to express, extraordinary.
+It conveys the idea of romantic sexual desire.
+The Hebrew word for wonderful is pala’ which conveys a sense of the wondrous, surpassing, beyond one’s power to express, extraordinary.
 The love Jonathan demonstrated for David was so powerful, David the artistic poet-warrior of Israel has difficulty adequately describing it.

 The same word that describes Jonathan’s love for David also describes the love of David’s wives for David.

 How could God and David and the human authors of scripture make it any more clear?
-David and Jonathan were committed, romantic, intimate, long-term sexual partners.
+David and Jonathan were committed romantic intimate long-term sexual partners.